Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of

 If you are traveling to Rome then you will certainly want to include a visit to the Trevi Fountain.
 A visit to the fountain will only take as much time as you choose to spend there, and you can visit at any time of the day as the fountain stands in a public square.

-The Piazza di Trevi can be a crowded place especially during the peak travel months so be prepared, and plan your visit for a non-peak time of the day.
+The Piazza di Trevi can be a crowded place especially during peak travel months so be prepared and plan your visit for a non-peak time of the day.
 A visit at night while the fountain is all lit up can include a nice stroll through the historic district of Rome with the added benefit of fewer tourists at the fountain.
 Enjoy your visit to Rome and the Trevi Fountain.

 Ciao for now.